Academic Probation Overview

 Meet with your academic advisor to discuss:

-The possibility of dropping a course prior to the April 11, 2016 deadline.
-Review the Drop Period Policy.
+The possibility of dropping a course prior to the Schedule Adjustment Period (add/drop a course) deadline.
+Review the Drop Period Policy and the Office of the Registrar's academic deadlines.

 Registration for the following semester.
 Registration appointments begin in early November and early April.
 You will need electronic advising stamps from your college advisor in order to register for classes while on academic probation.